Newland & Associates, PLC

 The Service will accept an offer in compromise when it is unlikely that the tax liability can be collected in full and the amount offered reasonably reflects collection potential.
 An offer in compromise is a legitimate alternative to declaring a case currently not collectible or to a protracted installment agreement.
 The goal is to achieve collection of what is potentially collectible at the earliest possible time and at the least cost to the Government.

 The foregoing reasoning adequately explains why, if possible, getting a relative, or friend to pay the offered amount is often vitally important.
 If someone other than the Taxpayer will post the amount offered, this is money the IRS cannot otherwise access.
-If the Taxpayer’s collection potential is well below that of the amount offered and provided for by a family member or friend, the IRS may be more inclined to accept the Offer.
+If the Taxpayer’s collection potential is well below that of the amount offered and funds are provided for by a family member or friend, the IRS may be more inclined to accept the Offer.

 TEMPORARY RELIEF IN BANKRUPTCY